CDOrtona/Image_Inpainting/README.md

 ### Neumann Boundary Condition
 The first issue has been addressed and solved by implementing the **Neumann boundary condition**.

-As an example have a look at how an image would look witouth and with such boundary condition:
+As an example have a look at how an image would look without and with such boundary condition:

 <img src="https://github.com/CDOrtona/Image_Inpainting/blob/main/output/output_parrot_rgb_no_boundary.png" title="PDE with NO Neumann boundary condition" width="750"/>